Larsvanderlaan/causalGLM-depreciated-/README.md

 It is possible to get robust and efficient inference for causal quantities using machine-learning.
 In the search for answers to causal questions, assuming parametric models can be dangerous.
 With even a seemingly small amount of confounding and misspecificaton, they can give biased answers.
 One way of mitigating this challenge is to instead assume a parametric model for only the feature of the data-generating distribution that you care about.
 That is, assume a semiparametric model!
 Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.
 Why worry about things that don't matter for your question (and can only hurt you)?
 It is not worth the risk of being wrong.

 In this package, we utilize targeted machine-learning to generalize the parametric generalized linear models commonly used for treatment effect estimation (e.g. the R package glm) to the world of semi and nonparametric models.
-There is virtually no loss in precision/p-values/confidence-interval-widths with these semiparametric methods relative to parametric generalized linear models, but the bias reduction from these methods can be substantial!
-These methods even work well with small sample sizes (simulations show robust inference is possible even when sample sizes are as small as 30-150).
-We employ auto-machine-learning that adapts the aggressiveness of the ML algorithms with sample size, thereby allowing for robust and correct inference in a diverse range of settings.
-Specifically, the methods implement targeted maximum likelihood estimation (TMLE) which simulations suggest is more robust than estimating-equation-based estimators and can lead to noticable improvements in confidence interval coverage in higher dimensional settings with smaller sample sizes (e.g. n = 50-250).
+There is little-to-no loss in precision/p-values/confidence-interval-widths with these semiparametric methods relative to parametric generalized linear models, but the bias reduction from these methods can be substantial!
+Simulations suggest that these methods work well with small sample sizes (simulations show robust inference is possible even when sample sizes are as small as 30-150).
+We employ auto-machine-learning (Super-Learning) that adapts the aggressiveness of the ML algorithms with sample size, thereby allowing for robust and correct inference in a diverse range of settings.
+The all methods utilize targeted maximum likelihood estimation (TMLE) which simulations suggest is more robust than estimating-equation-based estimators and can lead to noticable improvements in confidence interval coverage in higher dimensional settings with smaller sample sizes (e.g. n = 50-250).

-Another benefit of this package is that by allowing for adaptive algorithms like MARS, LASSO and other variable selection techniques valid inference can be obtained in high dimensions.
+Another benefit of this package is that, by allowing for adaptive algorithms like MARS, LASSO and other variable selection techniques, valid inference can be obtained in high dimensions.
 This is helpful when there are many possible covariates/confounders to adjust for but you do not know which ones are important.
-In such settings, parametric glm may break down or lose power.
+In such settings, parametric glm may break down or lose power, and using the LASSO does not provide inference.

 This package supports the estimands:

 1. Conditional average treatment effect estimation with "spCATE".
-(Causal semiparametric linear regression with general link functions)
+(Causal semiparametric linear regression with custom link functions)
 2. Conditional odds ratio estimation between two binary variables with "spOR".
 (Causal semiparametric logistic regression)
 3. Conditional relative risk regression for nonnegative outcomes and a binary treatment with "spRR".
-(Causal semiparametric log-linear relative-risk regression with general link functions)
+(Causal semiparametric log-linear relative-risk regression with custom link functions)

 Noticable features supported:
 1. Efficient semiparametric inference even with adaptive estimation and variable selection